HALLIE G. MEREDITH, D.PHIL.

 B.A., University of Chicago, IL, USA in the History of Art

 As a former studio artist concentrating in hot glass, one of my principal research interests is the history of making.
 My work encompasses a variety of geographical areas including Europe, Turkey, Egypt, Greece, Sasanian Persia and the so-called Silk Road.
-I am also currently conducting research for a monograph highlighting the unfinished work of anonymous Roman artists as a means of recognizing their undocumented artistic processes.
+My most recent monograph highlights the work of late Roman artists as a means of recognizing their artistic processes.
 The focus of this research is the 3rd-7th centuries AD, a period that not only represents a zenith in late Roman carving but for which there are also a wealth of excavated production sites.
 This original project will blend perspectives from archaeology, art history, economic history and contemporary studio practices to add a creative dimension – that of maker – to academic discourse on visual culture that has not been fully explored.
 Moreover, this research is part of a burgeoning interest among social scientists, educators, cognitive and neuroscientists in embodied ways of learning and knowing.
 My archaeological and art historical approach endeavours to move the study of human knowledge well beyond what people say to include what they actually do, in practice.

 I have taught courses on viewing and the ancient world in the UK and US, at Washington State University; the University of Massachusetts, Dartmouth; the University of Colorado at Boulder; the University of Oxford; the University of Warwick; and the University of Pennsylvania.